RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 <a href="testResults/Rubi4.16.1TestResults/6 Hyperbolic functions.pdf">Rubi 4.16.1 results</a> : <a href="testResults/Rubi4.16.0TestResults/6 Hyperbolic functions.pdf">Rubi 4.16.0 results</a> : on hyperbolic function integration test problems<br>
 <a href="testResults/Rubi4.16.1TestResults/7 Inverse hyperbolic functions.pdf">Rubi 4.16.1 results</a> : <a href="testResults/Rubi4.16.0TestResults/7 Inverse hyperbolic functions.pdf">Rubi 4.16.0 results</a> : on inverse hyperbolic function  integration test problems<br>
 <a href="testResults/Rubi4.16.1TestResults/8 Special functions.pdf">Rubi 4.16.1 results</a> : <a href="testResults/Rubi4.16.0TestResults/8 Special functions.pdf">Rubi 4.16.0 results</a> : on special function integration test problems

+When new capabilities are incorporated into Rubi, problems are also added to the integration test-suite to thoroughly test them.
+Thus the test results showing the deficiencies of the previous version of Rubi highlight the new capabilities of the current version.
+But note that when "?" is shown as the number of steps required to find the optimal antiderivative, neither the current nor previous version of Rubi is able to produce the optimal antiderivative.

 ## Mathematica Test Results